 - Slice, serve, enjoy!
 Leftover frosted cake keeps well covered tightly in the refrigerator for up to 5 days.
 The flavor gets even better after a day or two.

-Make ahead tip: The cake can be baked, cooled, and covered tightly at room temperature overnight.
+- Make Ahead & Freezing Instructions: The cake can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
 Frosted or unfrosted cake can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 Honestly, it tastes much better fresh!

-Different size pans: No matter what size pan you use, bake the cake at 350°F (177°C).
+- Different Size Pans: No matter what size pan you use, bake the cake at 350°F (177°C).
 A 9 or 10-inch springform pan is best because this gingerbread cake rises pretty high.
 9-inch cake pans are too short.
-You can also use a 9-inch square pan or 11x7-inch rectangle pan.
+You can also use a 9-inch square pan or 11×7-inch rectangle pan.
 The bake times will all be relatively 35 minutes.
 Use a toothpick inserted in the center of the cake to test for doneness.
 If it comes out clean, the cake is done.
-There is not enough batter for a 9x13-inch cake pan or a bundt pan.
+There is not enough batter for a 9×13-inch cake pan or a bundt pan.

 - Layer Cake: I suggest making the batter twice.
 (Don’t double it– make it twice and combine the batters.)
 This will be a lot of batter and is the perfect amount for a 3 layer cake.
 Grease and fill three 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 Fill the cake pans halfway.
 Use any leftover batter for cupcakes.
 OR you can make the cake as is and slice in half to turn into a thinner 2 layer cake.

 - Adapted from Gingerbread Muffins with Sweet Lemon Glaze.